 Help is one call away: how the Growth Hub helpdesk can support you

 The business support landscape is vast and ever-changing – funding opportunities come and go, different programmes for different business needs spring up, and there are so many resources available that it can be hard to know what’s right for you before you dedicate your time to it.
-We at the Growth Hub understand that navigating this landscape can be daunting, which is why we work to make the process straightforward and person-led; putting you and your needs at the centre of the conversation, and connecting you with the most relevant support.

 My duties include:

-- Responding to all email enquiries that have come through via our support email address or via our website
+- Responding to all email enquiries that have come through via our support email address or via our website.

-- Answering phone call queries
+- Answering phone call queries.

-- Speaking with our local authority partners, and getting in touch with any business enquiries that have come through from them
+- Speaking with our local authority partners, and getting in touch with any business enquiries that have come through from them.

-- General administrative support for the Growth Hub team (e.g. updating our database of support schemes)
+- General administrative support for the Growth Hub team (e.g. updating our database of support schemes).

 What do you do when a business contacts the helpdesk?